 What Is Occupational Therapy?

-Occupational Therapy sounds like a complicated term, but it’s a simple, yet effective, approach to helping children develop everything from their communication to their sensory processing.
-Occupational Therapy helps kids who have a physical,cognitive or sensory disability learn to do self care tasks, i.e. dressing,bathing, self feeding, etc, play and interact with peers and equip them with strategies and techniques to successfully learn in school as well as home.
+Occupational Therapy sounds like a complicated term, but it’s a simple, yet effective approach to helping children develop everything from their communication to their sensory processing.
+Occupational Therapy helps kids who have a physical, cognitive, or sensory disability learn to do self-care tasks, i.e. dressing, bathing, self-feeding, etc, play and interact with peers and equip them with strategies and techniques to successfully learn in school as well as at home.

 While Occupational Therapy helps everyone regardless of their age, it’s especially crucial for children to undergo this therapy during very important developmental stages of life.
 The primary goal of Occupational Therapy is to help children eventually gain independence in their lives.
 These goals are met by addressing any difficulties or delays with their social, physical, or emotional development.

 Occupational Therapists work with children to successfully navigate their everyday lives by doing activities to improve their sense of self-worth and accomplishment.
 Even basic life skills such as brushing teeth and managing frustration are practiced.
 One of the main benefits of Occupational Therapy for children is improving their focus and attention.